enso-org/enso/ide/docs/CONTRIBUTING.md

 resources.
 If you want the artifacts to be build for your commit, simply add `[ci build]` anywhere in your commit message.

+### Skipping CHANGELOG.md change assertions
+By default, CI would fail if the `CHANGELOG.md` file does not need to be updated.
+However, sometimes there are PRs that does not change anything significant in the final product.
+You can then simply add `[ci no changelog needed]` anywhere in your commit message to skip this assertion.

 ### Publishing Results
 All new changes should be proposed in the form of Pull Requests (PRs) to this repository.
 Each PR